flu0r1ne/gpt-chat-cli/README.md

 pip install gpt-chat-cli
 ```

 The OpenAI API uses API keys for authentication.
-Visit your [API Keys page](https://platform.openai.com/account/api-keys) to retrieve the API key you'll use in your requests.
+Visit your [API Keys page](https://platform.openai.com/account/api-keys) to retrieve the API key you'll use in your requests:
 ```bash
 export OPENAI_API_KEY="INSERT_SECRET_KEY"
 ```

 Then, source the `OPENAI_API_KEY` environmental variable in your shell's configuration file.
-(That is, `~/.bashrc` or `~/.zshrc` for the Bash or Zsh shell, respectively.)
+(That is, `~/.bashrc` or `~/.zshrc` for the Bash or Zsh shell, respectively):

 ```bash
 source ~/.bashrc
 ```

-### User guide
+### User Guide

 #### Basic Usage